svalat/svUnitTest/README.txt

                     -----------------------

 If you want to develop in the library with KDevelop, you may want to use the kdev-xtest plugin to get the svUnitTest suite results directly in kdevelop interface.
 This can be done by enable the self testing mode.
-So the svUnitTest test suite will be build with svUnitTest itself to with kdevelop integration support:
+So the svUnitTest test suite will be build with svUnitTest itself with kdevelop integration support :

 $> cmake .. -DENABLE_SELF_TEST=yes